adobe/asset-compute-example-workers/projects/worker-ccai-pdfextract/README.md

 ### End to end test

 - Upload a PNG or JPG to the folder that has the _Processing Profile_ associated with it
-- Wait for the asset to stop processing
+- Wait for the asset to finish processing
 - Click on the asset
 - Click on _Properties_
 - Switch to the _Content and Commerce AI_ tab